saleor/saleor-app-klaviyo/README.md

 # Saleor App Klaviyo

-App has been moved to [saleor/app monorepo](https://github.com/saleor/apps)
+App has been moved to the [saleor/apps monorepo](https://github.com/saleor/apps)